Talking With Your Kids About Drugs, Alcohol, and Tobacco

 Getting drunk affects judgment.
 It can make people take dangerous risks that they

 would not take if they were sober.
 For younger children, warnings may include riding

 in cars with a drunk driver (including, unfortunately, parents).
 Or being around people

 who are violent.
 For preteens and teens, warnings about loss of judgment might include:

 Riding with a drunk driver or driving while drunk

 Having sex against their will or before they are ready

-Having unprotected sex at any time, which could cause infection with a sexually transmitted
+Having unprotected sex at any time, which could cause a sexually transmitted infection

 Using drugs with the alcohol